5 Morning Habits That Can Help Improve Blood Sugar Levels

 There’s a lot of anecdotal information about how apple cider vinegar can benefit your health, but one of the more well-researched claims relates to apple cider vinegar’s impact on blood sugar.
 Several studies have found positive links between apple cider vinegar and lower glucose levels in people with diabetes, specifically fasting blood glucose levels (which typically applies to your blood sugar in the morning, after not eating all night).

-Because apple cider vinegar’s benefits are still being studied, there aren’t clear recommendations about how much to consume or how.
-Most experts, however, suggest starting with 15-30 milliliters, or 1-2 tablespoons, and strongly recommend diluting it with a full glass of water or adding it to some tea (taken alone, apple cider vinegar can be irritating to the mouth, throat, and stomach).
+Because apple cider vinegar’s benefits are still being studied, there aren’t clear recommendations on how much to consume or how.
+Most experts, however, suggest starting with 15-30 milliliters, or 1-2 tablespoons, and strongly recommend diluting it with a full glass of water or adding it to some tea.
+(Taken alone, apple cider vinegar can be irritating to the mouth, throat, and stomach.)
 You can also add apple cider vinegar to foods like sauces, soups, and dressings.

 Can You Prevent a Morning Spike in Blood Sugar?